cferdinandi/adventure/content/gm.md

 {{%/md%}}
 </div>

+### Accounting for Difficulty

+Under the die roll system, any action has the same probability of succeeding or failing.

+But some actions are inherently more difficult and harder than others.
+In addition to the Best Roll and Worst Roll mechanics, you can account for difficulty in complex situations by breaking each step into its own die roll.

+{{<callout title="Example">}}
+A player is trying to run up to a giant, scale his 20-foot high boot, and hit him with a sword.
+This would involve three separate die rolls.

+1. An _Agility_ roll to sneak up to the giant undetected (or avoid obstacles thrown at you while approaching).
+2. An _Agility_ roll to scale the boot without falling or getting knocked off.
+3. A _Strength_ roll to see if the hit with the sword does anything.

+You might also require a _Wisdom_ roll to identify which part of the boot to climb, or a blind spot where the adventurer can sneak up undetected.
+{{</callout>}}

 ### Random Effects

 If players discover an item and they're not sure what it does, you can roll some dice to create a random effect.
 [Here's a table you can use.](/random-effects/)